 Current CBD Businesses

 A business wishing to sell CBD in the current market is operating under limited regulations, but there are still several considerations to be had.
 From a legal standpoint, businesses should ensure that all CBD products contain no more than 0.2% THC, and that the product’s labelling matches the contents.
 Suppliers should also take care not to advertise CBD as a medicine.
 Whilst there is no current legal age restriction on CBD, the Cannabis Trades Association UK advises against selling CBD to children, and businesses would be advised to market the product at adults and treat it as an age restricted product, given the concerns over child consumption.
 From a liability perspective, it may be wise follow the approach of other providers and advertise the potential risks of CBD as well as its supposed benefits.

-CBD is coming.
+CBD is coming (subject to FSA evaluation).
 Will we see CBD infused Coca Cola?
 The drinks company has stated that it is “closely watching non-psychoactive CBD.
 Rumours abound of possible deals between brewers and marijuana producers so expect CBD beers.
 The potential value of the CBD market is enormous.
 The regulators may have to play catch up.